Are You There, Vodka? It's Me, Chelsea: Big Red

-Chelsea somehow finds herself falling for a red head, even though she doesn't exactly have an affinity for men of that hair color.
+Chelsea somehow finds herself falling for a red head, even though she does not have an affinity for men of that hair color.

 Dining in the Dark

 Chelsea is asked to go to London for the UK release of her book, and she decides to bring her recently single and unemployed friend along.
-Her friend makes reservations for the both of them at a restaurant where you dine completely in the dark, and when they arrive, they realize they've gotten more than they bargained for.
+Her friend makes reservations for the both of them at a restaurant where one dines completely in the dark, and when they arrive, they realize they have gotten more than they bargained for.
 After an unpleasant experience at the restaurant, they duck out to a nearby pub, where they meet what they assume to be a former rock star.

 Dim Sum and Then Some

-Chelsea and a friend retreat to a sketchy part of town in hopes of finding a massage place with openings.
-They come across a small shack operated by an Asian woman, and Chelsea assumes that it's a whorehouse.
+Chelsea and a friend retreat to a poor part of town in hopes of finding a massage place with openings.
+They come across a small shack operated by an Asian woman, and Chelsea assumes that it is a brothel.
 After a few minutes of a less than satisfactory massage, Chelsea complains, and trouble ensues.

 Barking Up the Wrong Tree

 Chelsea and her Persian boyfriend get stuck dog sitting for their friends.
 After they have sex on their friends' bed, her boyfriend lies naked watching TV and one of the friends' dogs comes up and begins licking his penis.
 Chelsea becomes very uneasy about it.
 They go to a party later and her Persian boyfriend holds that same dog in his arms the entire time.
-Later, they go to eat at his parents’ home and Chelsea can't get over the fact that his mother is rude and looks like a man.
-They break up and he is understandably upset calling her spoiled among other things.
-She later sees him with the same type of dog that licked his penis and a new girlfriend, and alludes to the penis licking incident and leaves happily.
+Later, they go to eat at his parents’ home and Chelsea cannot get over the fact that his mother is rude and looks like a man.
+They break up.
+She later sees him with the same type of dog that licked his penis and a new girlfriend, and alludes to the penis licking incident before leaving happily.